-While media hysteria is never a good thing about any topic, there is merit in the attention on breast implants and the need to continually question what we are doing as Specialist Plastic Surgeons and whether or not patient safety can be assured.
+Although media hysteria is never a good thing about any topic, there is merit in the current attention on breast implants.
+As Specialist Plastic Surgeons, performing elective surgeries, we need to question if what we are doing is safe continually.

 Often people are led to believe that the cosmetic end of the market, that is surgeries that are elective and done to improve one’s appearance are safe.
-While the surgery itself may have been practised for many years, each and every time a surgeon cuts into a patient, the patient is being put at risk.
+While the surgery itself may have been practised for many years, every time a surgeon cuts into a patient, there is risk involved.